hugowangler/chatbot-iota/README.md

 conda activate chatbot
 ```

+## Usage
+### CLI
+To start the CLI do the following

+- `cd` in to the project directory
+- run `python src/cli/cli.py`

+the CLI should now be running and you should start getting prompted about different subjects.

 ## Development
 ### Adding new dependencies to the conda environment
 Whenever a new dependency is needed in the project the conda enviornment file `chatbot.yml` has to be updated.
 This can be done (after you have installed the depencency yourself) by running